oscarcbryant/managr/README.md

 # managr
-managr is a unique, full stack browser based application designed to help sports and community clubs manage activity, administrators and players. managr's intent is to provide digitalisation of resource management at a local level, so that anyone who has a managerial role within a community club has simple and digital means to co-ordiante members of their organisations.
+managr is a unique, full stack browser based application designed to help sports and community clubs manage activity, administration and players. managr's intent is to provide digitalisation of resource management at a local level, so that anyone who has a managerial role within a community club has digital means to co-ordiante members of their team.
+Anyone can access managr - club, players and team managers can use the app to co-ordiante themselves and share information across the application on macro and micro level.
+Managr can even be used by people of all ages (adults, parents, teenagers), across all sports of all categories, making it a highly inclusive application ready to be onsumed by all!

 ## User Story